-If you are on a strict diet and need to be on low carbs this seafood kare kare recipe has a variety of vegetables.
+If you are on a strict diet and on low carbs, this seafood kare kare recipe has a variety of vegetables.
 I used kabocha squash, eggplant, long string beans and banana blossom.

 Not many people cook Kare Kare with squash but you should try it – it complements Seafood Kare Kare so well especially if the squash is creamy – I think the term in Tagalog is “malabo”.
 Correct me if I am wrong.

-When I make our traditional Kare Kare I don’t blanche the vegetables but with Seafood Kare Kare I do.
+When I make our traditional Kare Kare I don’t blanche the vegetables but I do with Seafood Kare Kare.

-Also, it is best to have seafood broth instead of water.
+Also, it is best to use seafood broth instead of water.
 I always cook the crabs ahead of time.
-I boil the crabs in water and reserve 3 cups of the broth.
+Boil the crabs in water and reserve 3 cups of broth.

 Or when cooking the seafood, cook the mussels last and add about 2 cups of water and reserve that broth.

-I don’t add too much peanut butter and coconut milk, both these ingredients are rich and I don’t like it too rich.
+I don’t add too much peanut butter and coconut milk, both these ingredients are rich.
 I like it on the lighter side or in Tagalog – “nakakasuya” because it is so rich.

 But if you prefer a lot of sauce or you like your seafood swimming in coconut milk then you may add more than what I have in my recipe.